dunyuliu/dunyuliu/README.md

 👋 I’m Dunyu Liu, the computational geoscientist at Institute for Geophysics at the University of Texas at Austin.
-Welcome to my GitHub space, dedicated to reproducible, reliable, efficient and parallel open-source scientific software in geoscience and beyond.
+Welcome to my GitHub space, dedicated to user-friendly, reproducible, reliable, and parallel open-source scientific software in geoscience and beyond.

 A major line of my research is physics-based earthquake source, cycle, and ground motion modeling with parallel finite-element method, and their integration with various observations such as paleoseismic and ground motion data.